 Low socio-economic status (SES) - postcode measure

 The low socio‑economic status (low SES) postcode measure is based on the students' postcode of permanent home residence, with the SES value derived from the Opens in a new window: Australian Bureau of Statistics' Socio‑Economic Indexes for Areas (SEIFA) Index of Education and Occupation for postal areas.
 Postal areas in the bottom 25% of the population aged 15‑64 are classified as low SES (the middle 50% are classified as medium SES and the top 25% are classified as high SES).
 An estimate of the number of low SES students is made by counting the number of students whose postcode of permanent home location is in a low SES area.

 The low SES postcode measure is available using the SEIFA.

 SES status is assigned to domestic students only, excluding domestic students who have a permanent home address overseas.
 To calculate SES status, permanent home residence (E320) for each student is used.
 When deriving a student's SES status for a particular year, the relevant postcode of permanent home residence for that year is used.
-The calculation uses the student's earliest available E320 value in the given year, as the initial value more closely represents the student's background.
+The calculation uses the student's latest available E320 value in the given year, as the initial value more closely represents the student's background.

 A small number of students are unable to be classified to a 'low', 'medium' or 'high' SES status, these students are therefore assigned to 'unknown'.